RaspberryPiFoundation/scratch-curriculum/fi-FI/Jakso 1/04 Hedelmäpeli/Hedelmäpeli.md

 Every time you make a change, think about whether it make the game easier or harder.
 Is the game too easy or too hard?
 How can you adjust the difficulty so it’s just right?

-##Challenge 2: Make the game get harder and easier over time
+##Haaste 2: Make the game get harder and easier over time

 Different people will have different skills at playing the game. __How could you make the game adjust its difficulty depending on the player?__

 One way you could do it is to __adjust the speed the costumes change at__.
 You can use a variable, called __delay__, to give the duration of each sprite’s wait block.
 If the player wins the round, the delay can be reduced a little (to make the game harder).
 If the player loses the round, the delay can be increased a little (to make the game easier).

-##Challenge 3: Detect when all the sprites have stopped on the same costume
+##Haaste 3: Detect when all the sprites have stopped on the same costume

 __The aim of the game is click on the sprites so they’re stopped while showing the same costume.
 It would be nice if the stage detected when you’d finished playing and then told you if you had won or lost by checking to see if each sprite had the same costume.__